[ Skip Main Nav ]

-Our Online Learning System (OLS) is very intuitive and as easy to use as email.
+Our New Classroom is very intuitive and as easy to use as email.
 However, if you have any questions or experience any difficulties, we offer 24/7 doctoral-specific technical support on the Internet and over the phone, except for major holidays.

 Yes, all School of Advanced Studies faculty members have doctoral degrees.
 Additionally, most hold positions within the fields they teach.
 When they are not teaching class, our instructors are leaders in their respective organizations.

 No, doctoral degrees from University of Phoenix are not related to any type of certification or licensure for teaching or otherwise.

 University of Phoenix was founded in 1976.
 It is accredited by the Higher Learning Commission and is a member of the North Central Association.
 The University began online operations in 1989 as one of the first accredited universities to provide college degree programs over the Internet.
 University of Phoenix is now the nation's largest private university.
 Learn more about our Accreditations and Licensures, including accreditation of our Doctor of Management and Doctor of Business Administration programs by the Association of Collegiate Business Schools and Programs (ACBSP).

 University of Phoenix is accredited by the Higher Learning Commission which is a member of the North Central Association.
 University of Phoenix has been placed on Notice by the Higher Learning Commission effective June 27, 2013.
 Notice is a Commission sanction indicating that an institution is pursuing a course of action that, if continued, could lead it to be out of compliance with one or more Criteria for Accreditation.
 An institution on Notice remains accredited.
 At the end of the notice period, the Board of Trustees may remove the sanction, place the institution on Probation if the identified concerns have not been addressed, or take other action.
 For additional information visit ncahlc.org.